Your man in the bank will lay it on pretty thick:

 2. Because the costs of making things increases

-That’s a 1% cha-ching for the insurer.
+That’s a 1% baked in cha-ching for the insurer.

 You’ll be paying a tenner a month for the first year.
 In year two, your cover and premium increase giving you €103,000 cover for a premium of €10.40.
 In year three, it’ll go up again, unless you opt-out.